K. L. Gauba: Select Publications

-Gauba's first novel, Uncle Sham, was written as a response to Katherine Mayo's Mother India which was described by Mahatma Gandhi as a “drain inspector’s report.”
+Gauba's first novel, Uncle Sham, was written as a response to Katherine Mayo's Mother India, and particularly notable from contemporary responses for his choice to use parody rather than identify and counter Mayo's false claims.
+He borrowed Mayo's style to criticize American colonial practices and what he saw as a morally corrupt culture of promiscuous women.
+He was particularly alarmed by the birth control movement in the United States and mixed-race relationships, even as he criticized institutions of American racism.
+Having never visited the United States, he relied on sources sent by friends, including Chicago Commission on Race Relations and True Story (magazine).
+The book circulated worldwide, including translations and a temporary ban in the US.
 Gauba claimed that the bestseller was reprinted twenty times in the first year and he built a bungalow in Lahore with the profits.

 His next bestseller, His Highness, gave scandalous descriptions of sex orgies involving Indian princes.